640 South State StreetDover, Delaware 19901

-You will need to fast for eight hours before this test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+You will need to fast for 8 hours before this test.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.